7 Best Women's Hiking Boots in 2024

 What makes it the best?

-It’s hard to ignore how the Merrell Moab 3 Mid GTX is packed with comfort and support during our test hikes.
+The Merrell Moab 3 Mid GTX filled our test hikes with comfort and support.
 It offers an effortless ride, ensuring confident strides as we navigate various terrains through its stable feel and reliable traction.
-Backed up by the lab, it’s our top hiking boot for women.
+Backed up by our lab results, it’s our top hiking boot for women.

 The shoe felt really pleasant on foot because it was easy to maneuver.
 Our scales reveal it’s only 17.5 oz (495g), 7.6% lighter than the average hiking boot.
-Moreover, it has a flexible build that flows with our movement.
-Our bend test confirms it’s 32.7% more malleable than average.
+Moreover, it has a loose build that flows with our movement.
+Our bend test confirms it’s 32.7% more flexible than average.

-We remained surefooted through uneven paths due to the cushioning’s balanced 32.8 HA composition, 17.6% firmer than average.
+We remained surefooted through uneven paths due to the balanced 32.8 HA cushioning, 17.6% firmer than average.
 On foot, the foam feels softer than our durometer reading suggests because of the small and soft 24.6 HA Merrell Air Cushion in the midsole.

 Underfoot, the Vibram TC5+ lined with deep 5.0 mm lugs does its job of keeping us in control through mossy logs and loose ground.
 However, while its traction is effective, the lugs are not toothy enough to handle mud and softer ground.
 Women who tackle these types of terrain need more aggressive lugs.